ShiLevy/Neural_transport_DGM/README.md

 # Neural transport with deep generative models

-This is a pyro implementation of the combined neural-transporta and deep generative models approach presented in "Variational Bayesian inference with complex geostatistical priors using inverse autoregressive flows" (submitted to Computers & Geosciences and currently under review).
+This is a pyro implementation of the combined neural-transport and deep generative models approach presented in "Variational Bayesian inference with complex geostatistical priors using inverse autoregressive flows" (submitted to Computers & Geosciences and currently under review).
 The folder includes the SGAN and VAE .pth checkout files used to perform inversion, neural-transport inference code as well as the models presented in the paper.